Terms & Conditions

 7.1.7 Any time estimated for delivery shall be dependent on the size, content of design and accuracy and completeness of information and Client Content supplied by the Buyer.
 Any period for delivery shall be calculated from the time of the Seller’s acceptance of the Buyer’s order or from the Seller’s receipt of all information necessary to enable the Seller to proceed with the supply of Goods and Services (whichever shall be the later).

-7.1.8 The Buyer agrees it is fully responsible for provision of all Client Content including but not limited to any artwork or any photographs which must be supplied in fully editable Illustrator .eps, .ai or hi-res .pdf files with any fonts converted to “outline”.
+7.1.8 The Buyer agrees it is fully responsible for the provision of all Client Content including but not limited to any artwork or any photographs which must be supplied in fully editable Illustrator .eps, .ai or hi-res .pdf files with any fonts converted to “outline”.

 7.1.9 If the Seller’s costs incurred in respect of the Goods and Services increase due to the following circumstances the Seller may at its option at any time before delivery give notice to the Buyer of an increase in the Agreement price under this Condition due to:-